Azure/iot-edge-v1/doc/getting_started.md

 ###"hello world" module message processing

-The "hello world" module does not ever have to process any messages since it is not interested in any of the messages that are published to the message bus.
+The "hello world" module does not ever have to process any messages since it is not interested in any of the messages that are published.
 This makes implementation of the "hello world" module's message receive callback a no-op function.

 ```c
 static void HelloWorld_Receive(MODULE_HANDLE moduleHandle, MESSAGE_HANDLE messageHandle)